Scarler04/FRC-Alberthon/README.md

 # FRC-Alberthon
-GenAI for the Franch Red Cross
+GenAI for the French Red Cross